mullak99s-Faithful/mullak99sFaithful/README.md

 # mullak99sFaithful

-**Branch: Dev**
+**Branch: Master**

-The dev branch will contain the latest version of the resourcepack, this will oftenly be for the latest snapshot/pre-release version of Minecraft.
-This branch will typically contain unfinished versions of the pack.
+The master branch will contain the latest version of the resourcepack, this will oftenly be for the latest snapshot/pre-release version of Minecraft.

-**Current Version: v1.13-DEV**
+**Current Version: v1.13-RC2**

 MinecraftForum Page: http://www.minecraftforum.net/forums/mapping-and-modding/resource-packs/1244998/